ThinkDataEd/curriculum/docs/unit2/lesson11.md

     100. Have the students write their ice cream preference on their sticky note.

-    100. Fill out the remainder of the table by asking each gender to hold up their preference.
+    100. Fill out the remainder of the table by asking each group of students, those who play a sport and those who do not, to hold up their preference.

-    100. Make sure the totals for preferred ice cream flavors and genders add up to the same number.
+    100. Make sure the totals for preferred ice cream flavors and sports involvement add up to the same number.

 20. Instruct the students to work in pairs to answer the questions on the *Compound Probabilities*